white rhino

 WE ARE RUNNING OUT OF TIME.

-As guardians to over 300 endangered southern white rhino, Rockwood welcomes researchers, conservationists and volunteers to help further the study and science in preserving rhino populations
+As guardians to over 400 endangered southern white rhino, Rockwood welcomes researchers, conservationists and ethically-minded hunters to help contribute to the further study and science in preserving rhino populations

 We strive to stay abreast with globally advanced conservation techniques for the benefit of all rhino species.